torson/mate-desktop-build/README.md

 apt-get install mate-indicator-applet=1.26.0-0ubuntu1~focal2.3 mate-indicator-applet-common=1.26.0-0ubuntu1~focal2.3
 ```

-`mate-indicator-applet` is actually having trouble, it is showing `No indicators` , that's  why I've removed it from the envvar `MATE_PACKAGES`.

 # Issues

 A few packages are not in the build list `MATE_PACKAGES` due to issues as of May 29th 2022 :

 - `atril` ; error during build : dpkg-gensymbols: error: some symbols or patterns disappeared in the symbols file: see diff output below
 - `mate-indicator-applet` ; indicator applet is showing text `No indicators`
-- `mate-session-manager` ; not updating due to conflicting package debian-mate-default-settings, not sure what to do with this